2009, Completed, Ready for Exhibition

 All images are made in editions of 10.
 Prices range from $600 to $2500 USD, depending on edition, size and medium (archival digital print or platinum print).

-If you are interested in purchasing a print from this feature project, please contact Elizabeth using this form.
+If you are interested in purchasing a print from this feature project, please contact Elizabeth at email@example.com.